NathanW95/SqaAssignment1/README.md

 This project will replicate and extend the functionality of the provided Python blog template, using Spring Boot and Kotlin instead.

+## Tech stack & rationale

+- **Language**: Kotlin (on the JVM)
+- **Framework**: Spring Boot
+- **Build tool**: Gradle (using the Gradle wrapper in this repo)
+- **View layer**: Thymeleaf
+- **Database**: H2 (in-memory database via Spring Data JPA)

+I chose this stack because I already have experience with Spring Boot and Java, and I have recently moved to a new team at Booking that uses Kotlin and Spring.
+This project is a way to further my knowledge and skills with this tech stack, so that I can bring value back to my team.

 ## Running the Spring Boot Application

 ### 1. Prerequisites